arnold-c/CSDNoise/manuscript/manuscript.typ

 == Predictive Ability

-Each alert scenario (the combination of diagnostic test, noise structure and magnitude, and EWS metric) produced its optimal accuracy at a different combination of EWS hyperparameters (the quantile threshold of the long-running metric distribution to be exceeded to return a flag, and the number of consecutive flags required to trigger an alert) (Supplemental Figures 9-12).
+Each alert scenario (the combination of diagnostic test, noise structure and magnitude, and EWS metric) produced its optimal accuracy at a different combination of EWS hyperparameters (the quantile threshold of the long-running metric distribution to be exceeded to return a flag, and the number of consecutive flags required to trigger an alert) (Supplemental Figures 6-9).
-At their respective maximal accuracies, the relative ranking of the EWS metrics computed with a perfect diagnostic test remained consistent to the ranking based upon $|"AUC" - 0.5|$: Mean (accuracy = 0.72), variance (0.72), autocovariance (0.7), index of dispersion (0.63), autocorrelation (0.62), skewness (0.6), kurtosis (0.58), and coefficient of variation (0.5) (Supplemental Table 3).
+At their respective maximal accuracies, the relative ranking of the EWS metrics computed with a perfect diagnostic test remained consistent to the ranking based upon $|"AUC" - 0.5|$: Mean (accuracy = 0.72), variance (0.72), autocovariance (0.7), index of dispersion (0.63), autocorrelation (0.62), skewness (0.6), kurtosis (0.58), and coefficient of variation (0.5) (Supplemental Table 2).

-When EWS metrics were computed on time series generated from RDTs, each metric's accuracy generally remained constant, with a few notable exceptions (@fig-best-accuracy-line-plot, Supplemental Figure 13).
+When EWS metrics were computed on time series generated from RDTs, each metric's accuracy generally remained constant, with a few notable exceptions (@fig-best-accuracy-line-plot, Supplemental Figure 1).

 For the 4 most correlated metrics (autocovariance, variance, mean, and index of dispersion), the accuracy achieved with imperfect diagnostic tests was comparable for low and high Poisson noise, for all diagnostic test accuracies (@fig-best-accuracy-line-plot).
-The accuracy of outbreak detection using index of dispersion increased with decreasing diagnostic test sensitivity and specificity for low and high levels of Poisson noise (@fig-best-accuracy-line-plot, Supplemental Figure 10).
+The accuracy of outbreak detection using index of dispersion increased with decreasing diagnostic test sensitivity and specificity for low and high levels of Poisson noise (@fig-best-accuracy-line-plot, Supplemental Figure 6 & 7).
-For low dynamical noise, accuracy increased slightly for diagnostic test sensitivity and specificity greater than 97% and then declined.
+For low dynamical noise, accuracy increased slightly for diagnostic test sensitivity and specificity greater than 97% and then declined (@fig-best-accuracy-line-plot).
-For high dynamical noise, accuracy declined monotonically with decreasing test sensitivity and specificity (@fig-best-accuracy-line-plot, Supplemental Figure 12).
+For high dynamical noise, accuracy declined monotonically with decreasing test sensitivity and specificity (@fig-best-accuracy-line-plot, Supplemental Figure 9).
-Results for the 4 least well correlated EWS metrics are presented in the supplement (Supplemental Figure 13).
+Results for the 4 least well correlated EWS metrics are presented in the supplement (Supplemental Figure 1).

 #figure(
   image("./manuscript_files/plots/accuracy-line-plot.svg"),